A washing machine control panel

 Dryer settings: Delicate or Less Dry

-Care Tip: Keep athletic wear and other synthetic, lightweight items sorted together when washing.
+Care Tip: Keep athletic wear and other synthetic, lightweight items sorted together when washing and avoid using dryer sheets.

 Delicates, machine washable silk and lace